ucsb-cs48-s20/project-s0-t1-budget/docs/auth0-production.md

 * Don't just copy the above values; replace `https://cs48-cgaucho-lab00.now.sh` with the link to your own deployment of the production app.

-Don't forget to click `Save Changes` at the bottom of the page.
+Don't forget to scroll down and click `Save Changes` at the bottom of the page.

 # Next step